AndrijaS37N/angle-code/README.md

 # Dangle
-<h3>A decentralized base for the Angle project.</h3>
+<h3>Personal Go playground for learning.</h3>
-Trying to implement this idea in Go.
+Learning and practising the Go programming language.

-Huge part of this is actually [Tensor-Programming's](http://tensor-programming.com) way of implementing a blockchain base.
+Some cool references for learning: [Tensor-Programming](http://tensor-programming.com), a way of implementing a simple blockchain prototype.